Melatonin Can Help With Sleep Disorders – but What Are the Risks for People?

 The Benefits of Taking Melatonin for Sleep

-Shutterstock 610506101
+shutterstock 610506101

 We don’t want to talk about the risks of taking melatonin (or, rather, too much melatonin) without giving you a fair and balanced view of the positives of melatonin.
 For starters, let’s look at the types of sleep disturbances that melatonin is best designed to solve.
 Melatonin is healthier and more effective compared to other sleep supplements if you are suffering from: